RafalSkolasinski/science-docker/README.md

     docker exec kwant test -v --cov=kwant --cov-report term --flakes kwant

 Note: everything after ``test`` are arguments passed to ``py.test``

 Note: first command ``set.build.conf`` is specific to kwant and assures that MUPS will be configured properly.

+If you want to install Kwant from ``stable`` branch you must first add conda's gcc to the environment with

+    docker exec kwant conda install gcc

 If you want to start a clean build run following command in your ``kwant`` folder: